BARRETTMEAG/Lucidum/README.md

 SuperMatrix contains the alignment of all of the taxa.

 Draft trees shows trees pertaining to different genes, including the supermatrix.

+To create the supermatrix, this website and program was super helpful: https://github.com/andrewbudge/Liger.
+Thank you, Andrew!